What day are my bins collected?

 At times an entire street may be missed due to driver error; however other common reasons may be road works or contractors working on services such as water, gas, electricity and telephone lines.
 Drivers also often experience difficulty accessing streets or cul-de-sacs where there is illegal parking or where a turning circle is blocked by parked cars.
 If your bin has not been serviced by 3pm, please contact Customer Service on 9952 8222 to report a missed service you can also submit your request online.

-The At-Call Household CleanUp Collection service allows for the disposal of bulky items which can’t be placed in the regular household garbage, recycling and garden organic bins e.g. old furniture and appliances.
+The Pre-Booked Household CleanUp Collection service allows for the disposal of bulky items which can’t be placed in the regular household garbage, recycling and garden organic bins e.g. old furniture and appliances.
 Residents are entitled to up to 5 CleanUp collections per calendar year.
 Residents are required to book their Household CleanUp online or over the phone.
 Residents are to place their items on the nature strip no earlier than 1 day before their booked CleanUp date.

 Please note: Residents living in unit and apartment (multi-unit) complexes that share a bin service will need to contact their Managing Body (e.g. Strata Manager, Body Corporate or equivalent), who will organise and book Household CleanUp collections on behalf of the multi-unit complexes they manage.
 This is to lessen the frequency of waste placed out the front of multi-unit complexes throughout Ryde, resulting in cleaner streets.